CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/05-profiling.md

 - Use dplyr for basic data transformations.
 - Split multi-valued columns into rows.
 - Reshape data long from variable name patterns.
+- Compare different methods of Entity Resolution.
+- Apply Levenshtein and other fuzzy distance metrics.
+- Use OpenRefine for Entity Resolution.
+- Create hiearchical groups.
 keypoints:
 - ""
 ---